piyushagarwal08/Adhoc-ST-2019-/DAY 2.md

   * $ uptime                                # Details about time since when last logined
   * $ !history-number                       # history-number represents the sequence number of command in history and it runs the command again
   * $ !starting-text-of-command(bottom-up approach) #same as above
-  * $ echo vaiable-name                     # if variable is not existing , it gives blank without error
+  * $ echo variable-name                     # if variable is not existing , it gives blank without error
   * $ echo $ SHELL                          # predefined variable to show shell name
   * $ echo $ USER                           # predefined variable to show logged in user
   * $ echo $ LANG                           # shows default system language